ExGv2/VPN-Usage/README.md

 ![image](https://github.com/user-attachments/assets/28485ac9-e4e0-4822-9926-4cd330382f4e)

-- Step 12: In this tutorial we will be using PROTON VPN to demonstrate.
-Sign up for a free account at this URL https://account.protonvpn.com/signup?plan=free&language=en
+- Step 12: In this tutorial we will be using PROTON VPN.
+Sign up for a free account at this URL - https://account.protonvpn.com/signup?plan=free&language=en

 ![image](https://github.com/user-attachments/assets/5103c03e-9a15-4840-89b0-1ea73ac5e117)

-- Step 13: Once you've signed up for your free account, you will login with your credentials IN the VM, then download the PROTON VPN Software (Windows for this tutorial).
+- Step 13: Once you've signed up for your free account, you will login with your credentials IN the virtual machine, then download the PROTON VPN Software (For this tutorial we'll use Windows).

 ![image](https://github.com/user-attachments/assets/2270bb48-f33c-49d9-a92e-f962ff5ff705)

-- Step 14: Once logged to PROTON VPN select "Quick Connect" (FREE version only allows us to auto-assign a server by PROTON).
+- Step 14: Once logged in to PROTON VPN select "Quick Connect" (The FREE version only allows us to auto-assign a server by PROTON).

 ![image](https://github.com/user-attachments/assets/bf0e2097-62d5-4194-97b0-11d488b3e615)